sercansengun/azeroth-workplace-gender-inequality/README.md

 # azeroth-workplace-gender-inequality
-Dataset of the upcoming research publication: Azeroth Has a Workplace Gender Inequality Problem: Gendered Professions Bias in Virtual Worlds
+Dataset from the publication:
+Sercan Şengün, Jennifer Price, Lyndsie Schlink, Kristin Walker (2022), Azeroth Has a Workplace Gender Inequality Problem: Gendered Professions Bias in Virtual Worlds, In: Barbaros Bostan (eds.)
+Games and Narrative: Theory and Practice, International Series on Computer Entertainment and Media Technology, Cham: Springer. doi: 10.1007/978-3-030-81538-7_7

 Authors: